 Should you stress out about digital response rates?
-Across the board, they're going down because traffic, spam and defences are going up - and attention spans are going down.
-So, if your response rates are below average, you do need to stress because the average isn't very high.
-We look at 7 easy hacks to buck the trend.
+They're going down because attention spans are too - yet traffic, spam and defences are going up.
+So, if your response rates are below average, you do need to stress because the average isn't impressive.
+I look at 7 easy hacks to buck the trend.

 Let's look at averages if you're selling Computers (hardware, software or services) or Electronics.

 According to MailChimp who sends billions of emails a month, the

 average Open Rate for this group is only 19% and CTR (Click Through Rate) is a measly 2%.
 If that's the best you can do, you'll need a huge email database

 to get enough decent leads.

 But you need some perspective too: don’t stress if most of your web opt-ins or email recipients don't respond.
 They won't and they can't.
 It's a mathematical fact that goes back to the Pareto Principle of 1896, better known as the 80/20 rule.

 •20% of your customers drive 80% of your profits